metaplex-foundation/docs/docs/01-programs/00-understanding-programs.md

 ### Discriminators

-Discriminators are used to differentiating between different types of Accounts within a Program.
+Discriminators are used to differentiate between different types of Accounts within a Program.
 They can be implemented in many ways but here are the three most common ones:

 - **Use a shared Enum as the first byte of every account**.
 By prefixing every Account with a shared Enum, we can use the first byte of the serialized data to identify the Account.
 This is a simple and efficient way to implement discriminators.
 Most of the programs maintained by Metaplex use this approach.
 - **Use a deterministic hash as the first byte of every account**.
 This is very similar to the previous point, but it uses a hash instead of an Enum.
 Programs created using the Anchor framework end up using this approach implicitly because Anchor will automatically generate that hash based on the Account's name.